Chronicle of the Priest of Duklja: Authorship and date

 Chapters 1–33 of the chronicle are based on oral traditions and its author's constructions; these are largely dismissed by historians.
-However, the next three chapters possess invaluable historical data about this time period.
-Despite its hagiographic nature, Chapter 36 (on Saint Jovan Vladimir), a summary of an older hagiography dating between 1075 and 1089 (when the Vojislavljević dynasty endeavored to obtain the royal insignia from the Pope, and to elevate the Bar Bishopric to an archbishopric), contains considerable historical data that has been found to be reliable.
+Despite its hagiographic nature, chapter 36 (on Saint Jovan Vladimir), a summary of an older hagiography dating between 1075 and 1089 (when the Vojislavljević dynasty endeavored to obtain the royal insignia from the Pope, and to elevate the Bar bishopric to an archbishopric), contains considerable historical data that has been found to be reliable.
 Chapters 34 and 35, which deal with Vladimir's father and uncles, are likely based on the prologue of this 11th-century hagiography.

-Other obsolete and refuted theories include that the author lived in the second half of the 12th century.
-Some Croatian historians put forward the theory, of E. Peričić (1991), that the anonymous author was a Grgur Barski (Gregory of Bar), a bishop of Bar, who lived in the second half of the 12th century.
+Still today, some Croatian historians uncritically claim that the work dates to the 12th century, as per the outdated views.
+In 1996, Croatian historian Franjo Šanjek put forward the theory that the anonymous author was Bishop Gregory of Bar, who lived in the second half of the 12th century.
+Montenegrin literary historian Vojislav Nikčević (in 2002) attributed the same claim to the work of the Croatian church historian Eduard Peričić from 1991.
 The bishopric of Bar was defunct at that time.
 In his 1967 reprint of the work, Yugoslav historian Slavko Mijušković said that the chronicle is a purely fictional literary product, belonging to the late 14th or early 15th century.
-Serbian historian Tibor Živković, in his monograph Gesta regum Sclavorum (2009), concluded that its main parts are dated to ca. 1295–1301.

 Content

-Regnum Sclavorum (1601) can be divided into the following sections:
+Redactions and versions

+The original lost work had no chapters.
+The original author compiled a shorter Latin work (LR), and then compiled a wider work of Gesta regum Sclavorum (GRS) which included the shorter work with certain changes.
+The GRS had an introduction by the author, which is not found in the HR.
+The shorter LR became the Croatian redaction (HR).
+The first organizers of GRS, Johannes Lucius and Mavro Orbin, did not use chapters, and the text was in continuous form.
+The next publisher of GRS, G. Schwandtner in Presbyteri Diocleatis Regnum Slavorum (1748) divided the text into 42 chapters, and he used Lucius' work and at least one manuscript of the GRS, as well as included Marko Marulić's Latin translation (HL) of the HR.